-How to sort trash, recycle and go green with environmentally friendly products in Germany.
+How to sort trash, recycle, and go green while living in Germany.

 Living on a USAG Stuttgart military installation is having the best of both worlds–inside is a touch of America, outside is immersion into German culture.

 The USAG Stuttgart Central Processing Facility now has virtual in-processing capability and newcomers can begin the process even before arrival.